joshuagryphon/plastid/docs/source/glossary.rst

         can also treat :term:`alignment` files in `bowtie`_ or `BAM`_ format as count files, if a :term:`mapping rule` is applied.

+    DMS-seq
+        An RNA structure probing technique using :term:`high-throughput sequencing`.
+        See :cite:`Rouskin2014` for details.

     crossmap
     mask file
     mask annotation file